nebula-plugins/gradle-resolution-rules/README.md

 Rules for the [Gradle Resolution Rules plugin](https://github.com/nebula-plugins/gradle-resolution-rules-plugin).

-This project includes rules for OSS libraries available in Maven Central and other public repositories.
+This project includes rules for libraries available in Maven Central.

 # Using the rules